 How long will I need to be on mycophenolate?

 Typically, mycophenolate is given long term, but it depends on your condition and how you respond to the drug.
 Mycophenolate is one choice in an array of medications that may be used to help treat your condition.
 If you are a transplant patient, you must take an immunosuppressant (or combination of drugs) throughout your life.
 If you are a patient with an autoimmune disorder, then you will be prescribed medications to help limit damage to your body and to alleviate symptoms.
 Talk to your healthcare provider about the best choices for your condition.
 These choices may change over time.

 Where are mycophenolic acid tests performed?

 Mycophenolic acid tests may be performed in a local hospital laboratory but will frequently be sent to a reference laboratory.
-Because different laboratories use different methods and will have slightly different reference ranges, your health practitioner will usually send your tests consistently to one laboratory for testing.
+Because different laboratories use different methods and will have slightly different reference ranges, your healthcare practitioner will usually send your tests consistently to one laboratory for testing.

 Should I tell my other healthcare providers that I am taking mycophenolate?